16.4. Application: Google’s PageRank Algorithm#

 pagerank (generic function with 3 methods)

-Finally we can compute the PageRanks of the example network:
+Finally, we can compute and display the PageRanks for our example network.

 11-element Vector{Float64}: